 No worries.
 We are here and ready to assist when you have friends or family members dropping into Hong Kong.
 Pressed for time?
 Short on ideas?
 Let us take care of your guests for you, and when their walk with us is finished, you can join them (and us) on one of our special guided dim sum lunches (where you can learn to order some cool new dishes on the Chinese-only menu, a great way to impress your friends next time you go out to yam cha!)

-We have a strict policy of accepting no more than 3 persons in a group, maximum.
+We have a strict policy of accepting no more than 3 persons in a group on our private walks.
 We lose business from this, we know.
 But we take pride in making sure that you have the very best experience of Hong Kong possible.
 And when you have more than 4 people in one group, (3 guests + host), the experience suffers.
 Hong Kong is one of the most densely populated cities in the world.
 The streets we’ll be exploring can get crowded and noisy, and when the group exceeds 3, there will be guests that won’t be able to hear us unless we shout.

 Rest assured, our walks are not strenuous and we are not on our feet for the entire time.
 We use Hong Kong’s excellent public transport or inexpensive taxis to move us quickly to the most interesting bits (and also because riding on the top deck of the trams and buses is hugely fun!).
 We often stop along the way for tea or food.
 If you are reasonably fit, you will most likely be fine–but do advise us in advance if you or one of your guests has a physical limitation so we can be sure you’ll be comfortable with the program we’ve designed for you.